coderefinery/manuals/coderefinery-mooc.rst

     it is natural when questions are coming through chat or notes.

   * Speak in terms of breaks and exercises sessions.
-  * Speak in terms of relative times.  e.g. Exercise session ends at 50 minutes past the hour, at xx:50".
+  * Speak in terms of relative times, since people will be in different timezones.
+For example, say "We resume at
+    50 minutes past the hour" and write "xx:50".
   * Realize there are different learning styles.
 Some people will attempt all exercises.
 Some will passive watch and want demos.